trufflesuite/truffle/packages/dashboard-message-bus/README.md

 :warning: **This is a middleware package and should only be used when developing integrations for the truffle dashboard** :warning:

-The `@truffle/dashboard-message-bus` manages the communication between the Truffle Dashboard and any other Truffle components, such as the browser provider.
+The `@truffle/dashboard-message-bus` manages the communication between the Truffle Dashboard and any other Truffle components, such as the dashboard-provider.
 It works by running two separate WebSocket servers.
-One server is for clients to connect to and send requests, while the other server is for listeners (dashboards) to connect to and receive requests.
+One server is for publishers to connect to and send requests, while the other server is for subscribers (dashboards) to connect to and receive requests.

-Any requests from clients are sent to all listeners, but only the first response will be returned to the client.
-When new listeners connect, any "unfulfilled requests" will be sent to the newly connected listeners as well.
+Any requests from publishers are sent to all subscribers, but only the first response will be returned to the publisher.
+When new subscribers connect, any "unfulfilled" requests will be sent to the newly connected subscribers as well.

-The message bus stays running as long as there is at least one client _or_ listener connected.
+The message bus stays running as long as there is at least one publisher _or_ subscriber connected.
 As soon as the last one disconnects, the message bus shuts down.

 ## Installation